mwanstall/mwanstall-resume/resume_mwanstall.md

 ####Senior IT Manager / Professional specialising in Business Intelligence, Data Warehousing, Data Management, Analytics and Reporting.

-Closing in on a decades' worth of experience in data strategy, department and program management, Greenfield EDW/BI implementation, product management, business analysis and solution design/architecture.
+Closing in on a decades' worth of experience in data strategy, department and agile program management, greenfield agile EDW/BI implementation, product management, business analysis and solution design/architecture.
 A true professional generalist and thought leader in IT with a depth of experience in the analytics, reporting and data space with the proven capability to lead and evolve a vision of how to leverage information assets within a company.

 I thrive on turning vision into reality, to help companies realise the hidden assets they have in the data, people and capabilities they often already possess but have yet to fully leverage.